 "P" (Park) position: use only when the vehicle has come to a complete stop.
 WARNING: When the above is not followed, extreme damage to transmission can occur.
 "P" is not used as a brake.

 "R" (Reverse) position: Use for backing up vehicle from a stop.
-Note: A back up alarm (if equipped) will sound when the transmission is in "R".

 "N" (Neutral) position: For standing (brakes applied).